srmds/CoreData-CRUD-Swift-5.0-example/README.md

 ### Swift

-For this project the Apple Swift `version 1.2` is used.
-To check which version of swift is installed, via terminal:
+For this project the Apple Swift `version 2.0` is used.

-	$  xcrun swift --version

 ### Xcode

-This project is build with Xcode `version 6.3.2`.
+This project is build with Xcode `version 7.0 beta`.

 ## Overview /utilities